Snowflakeeee/Portfolio/README.md

 # Portfolio
 <h2> About me</h2>
 <h4>My name is Snizhana Pylypiuk.
 I have recently embarked on a career change journey in order to become a Software Tester, which is something I'm really passionate about.
-I am excited about the opportunity to be given a chance to prove my skills.

 <h2> Education</h2>
 <h3>Bachelor of System analysis in Computer Science at Lviv Polytechnic National University